$0 Nigeria → UK Skilled Worker Guide — Quick-Start Checklist

 Standard appointment: The minimum.
 Bring every document in both original and photocopy form.
 Organisational failure at the VFS counter — missing a photocopy, incorrect document size — can derail the appointment.

-Priority Visa (£500): Guarantees a UKVI decision within 5 working days.
+Priority Visa (£500): Targets a UKVI decision within 5 working days.
 This is worth the cost if your employer has a fixed start date less than four weeks from your expected decision, or if your CoS expiry is approaching.
-Standard processing takes 3 weeks.
+Standard processing targets 15 working days.

 Keep My Passport (₦35,000–₦50,000): Recommended for IT professionals and oil-and-gas consultants who may need to travel internationally for work during UKVI's processing period.
 Allows you to keep your physical passport while UKVI processes your e-visa.